 Capricor has agreed to provide CAP-1002 for investigational purposes in two clinical trials sponsored by CSMC.
 This product was developed as part of the Company's past research and development efforts.
 The first trial is known as "Regression of Fibrosis and Reversal of Diastolic Dysfunction in HFpEF Patients Treated with Allogeneic CDCs", or REGRESS.
 Dr. Eduardo Marbán is the named principal investigator under the study.
 In March 2020, we were informed that the REGRESS study was put on clinical hold by the FDA.
 The information we received suggested that the issue was related to inadequate patient monitoring at the study site to assess safety for certain patients who were experiencing adverse events after receiving an intracoronary infusion of CAP-1002.
-Inadequate patient monitoring and reporting was further discussed in additional correspondence from the FDA which we have subsequently received from the study sponsor.
-It remains uncertain as to when or if the FDA will release the clinical hold.
+The clinical hold was removed in August 2020 and the trial has been re-initiated.
 The second trial is known as "Pulmonary Arterial Hypertension treated with Cardiosphere-derived Allogeneic Stem Cells" or ALPHA.
-In both studies, Capricor will provide the necessary number of doses of cells and will receive a negotiated amount of monetary compensation which is estimated to be approximately \$2.1 million over several years.
-For the six months ended June 30, 2020 and 2019, the Company recognized approximately \$67,000 and \$283,000, respectively, as revenue.
-As of June 30, 2020, and December 31, 2019, approximately \$385 and \$58,000, respectively, is outstanding and recorded in prepaid expenses and other current assets.
-As of June 30, 2020, there remains approximately \$0.6 million to be received by the Company, subject to enrollment and certain conditions under the agreements.
-Due to the clinical hold imposed on the REGRESS trial, purchases of additional doses of CAP-1002 have been delayed.
-Due to the clinical hold imposed on the
+In both studies, Capricor is providing the necessary number of doses of cells and will receive a negotiated amount of monetary compensation which is estimated to be approximately \$2.1 million over several years.
+For the nine months ended September 30, 2020 and 2019, the Company recognized approximately \$67,000 and \$283,000, respectively, as revenue.
+As of September 30, 2020, and December 31, 2019, zero and approximately \$58,000, respectively, is outstanding and recorded in prepaid expenses and other current assets.
+As of September 30, 2020, there remains approximately \$0.6 million to be received by the Company, subject to enrollment and certain conditions under the agreements.
+Due to the current COVID-19 pandemic, additional testing in each of the ALPHA and REGRESS trials has been delayed and as a result, purchases of additional doses of CAP-1002 have been delayed.